w3c/wai-intro-atag/content/social-media.md

 ## Example Scenarios

-The persona scenarios below are examples of accessibility issues with social media platforms.
+These persona scenarios are examples of accessibility issues that disabled people experience using social media tools.

 ### Everyone can rely on your tool